Medchain: Bridging the Gap Between LLM Agents and Clinical Practice with Interactive Sequence: -Agent

 \subsection{RAG Details}

-We performed data restructuring on the original dataset, where each case is mapped into a 12-dimensional feature vector using attributes like Age, Sex, Patient Description, Symptom Description, Patient History, and Patient Image.
+We performed data restructuring on the original dataset, where each case is mapped into feature vectors from 12 dimensions.
 Among these, "Symptom Description" is identified as the most representative feature of the current patient and is processed through a Text Embedding model for quantification, which is stored in the database for subsequent dense retrieval tasks.